RTXteam/RTX/README.md

-# About the Translator project, Team ARA&nbsp;Expand, and ARAX
+# About the Translator project, Team Expander&nbsp;Agent, and ARAX

-We are **ARA&nbsp;Expand**, a team of researchers and software experts working within a consortium effort called the **Biomedical Data Translator** program ("Translator program").
+We are **Expander&nbsp;Agent**, a team of researchers and software experts working within a consortium effort called the **Biomedical Data Translator** program ("Translator program").
 Initiated by the NIH National Center for Advancing Translational Sciences (NCATS), the Translator program's goal is to accelerate